akvo/akvo-flow/reports/doc/DeploymentNotes.md

 ## Introduction

-Although The `reports` application is written in [Clojure](http://clojure.org/), it is intended to be deployed as a standard JVM WAR file.
+Although the `reports` application is written in [Clojure](http://clojure.org/), it is intended to be deployed as a standard JVM WAR file.

 This document describes how to generate and deploy such a WAR file.